jerakia/jerakia/doc/getting_started.md

 This is a *very quick*start guide for users already familiar with Puppet and Hiera who want to dive right in....

+Note - the following is tested against Puppet 3.x, testing on Puppet 4 is ongoing

 # Installation #

 Jacaranda is installed from a rubygem, simply;